Exploring the nature of God is important because beliefs about this vital phenomenon vary so widely.

-- Christianity: “The kingdom of God cometh not with observation: neither shall they say, ‘Lo, here!
+- Christianity: “The kingdom of God cometh not with observation: neither shall they say, “Lo, here!
 Or, lo there!
 For, behold, the kingdom of God is within you.”

 - Confucianism: “What the undeveloped man seeks is outside; what the advanced man seeks is within himself.”

+I hope this discussion about the Ground of All Being helps answer your toughest questions that naturally arise when struggling with life’s greatest changes and challenges.
 The great news is that we each are part and parcel of the same intelligence and energy that created and sustains the universe.
 As such, we each have everything we need to survive and thrive through all events.

 May you always deeply know who you are, why you’re here, and Who walks beside/ within you always . . . and live accordingly.

-Mark Pitstick, MA, DC is an author, clinical psychologist, chiropractic physician, frequent media guest, and workshop facilitator.
-He is the director of The SoulPhone Foundation and board member of Helping Parents Heal.
-Mark can help you know and show– no matter what is going on around you – that your earth-experience is a totally safe, meaningful, and magnificent adventure amidst forever.
-Visit Soul Proof for free articles, newsletters, and radio shows with top consciousness experts.
-Email your toughest questions to him at email@example.com.
+Mark Pitstick, MA, DC is an author, master’s clinical psychologist, holistic chiropractic physician, frequent media guest, and workshop facilitator.
+He is director of The Soul Phone Foundation, co–founder of Greater Reality Living Groups,and board member of Helping Parents Heal.
+Dr. Pitstick can help you know and show– no matter what is going on around you – that your earthly experience is a totally safe, meaningful, and magnificent adventure amidst forever.
+Visit About Dr. Mark Pitstickfor his full bio.